 Lowballing is a bad idea

-Lowballing is a bad idea, especially when we are in a strong seller’s market.
+Lowballing is a bad idea, especially if you are in a strong seller’s market.
 A seller’s market is when there are many more buyers than there are houses to buy.
 When there are a lot of home buyers and very few houses to buy, home prices are higher and they often sell over asking price.
 Also, in a hot seller’s market multiple offers are not uncommon.

 So.
 If you find a house that you really love and want to buy, coming in with a strong offer will increase your chances of getting the house over the other buyers.